 Q. 3 words to describe the East Village?

 A. Young, lively, unpretentious.

 A. All types from funky to hipster to utterly ordinary.

 A. Take in an avant-garde performance at P.S.
 122 or Theater for the New City on 1st Ave between 9th and 10th Streets, or the little theater district on 4th Street between 2nd and 3rd Avenues (La Mama, DUO and about a dozen more), or the Newyorican Poets Cafe where the poetry slam was invented.
 Have a drink afterward at KGB bar, the bar Lucky Luciano once owned, or at the Museum of the American Gangster, a former notorious speak-easy back in the day.

 Q. Quintessential East Village souvenir?

-A. Get a tattoo from a parlour on nearly every street.
+A. Get a tattoo from a local tattoo parlour on nearly every street.

 Q. Must-do eating experience?